danhstevens/kickbox-node/README.md

   <br>
 </p>

-# Email Verification Library for Node.js
+# Email Verification & Confirmation Library for Node.js

 Kickbox determines if an email address is not only valid, but associated with a actual user.
 Uses include: